RinzlerN26/UnConve/README.md

 # UnConve
-A unit converter app built in Kotlin with Jetpack Compose.
+A unit converter and a counter app built in Kotlin with Jetpack Compose.

 ### Built With